-Implementing this project will help work towards ensuring safe and accessible travel for pedestrians, bicyclists, transit and motorists on Complete Streets with design and implementation that is context-sensitive and that contributes to the City's Vision Zero goals.
+Implementing this project will help work towards ensuring safe and accessible travel for pedestrians, bicyclists, transit, and motorists and contributes to the City's Vision Zero goals.

 Additionally, this project has supported the retrofitting all existing streetlights within the public right-of-way to LED fixtures.
 LED streetlights have many advantages over traditional streetlight technology, including greater efficiency when compared to existing mercury vapor and high-pressure sodium (HPS) streetlights, more uniform light distribution, and lower life-cycle maintenance costs.